What's new

 Kokokuji Castle (興国寺城 Kōkokuji-jō, also known as 根古屋城 Negoya-jō) is located in Numazu in Shizuoka Prefecture.
 It was constructed sometime between 1469 and 1487 and given to Hōjō Soun (or Ise Shinkuro at that time) for services rendered to the Imagawa clan.
 The rise of the Late Hōjō in the Kantō region began right here.

-However, the Hōjō did not rule the castle continuously; when Soun invaded the Izu Peninsula in 1491 it was handed over to Imagawa Yoshimoto who later renovated the castle.
+However, the Hōjō did not rule the castle continuously; when Soun invaded the Izu Peninsula in 1491, it was handed over to Imagawa Yoshimoto who later renovated it.
 In the following decades, the castle changed hands several times between the Imagawa, the Hōjō and the Takeda.
 The Takeda took control of it in 1571 but lost it to Tokugawa Ieyasu in 1582 when Takeda Katsuyori and his clan were ultimately destroyed.
-In 1590, Ieyasu had to move to Kantō and one of Toyotomi Hideyoshi's followers, Nakamura Kazūji (中村 一氏, d.
+In 1590, Ieyasu had to move to Kantō, and one of Toyotomi Hideyoshi's followers, Nakamura Kazūji (中村 一氏, d.
 1600), took residence at Kokōkuji Castle.

 We rented a car at Mishima Station and visited Kokōkuji, Nagahama and Nirayama, all castles of the Hōjō clan.
 I turned to Kokōkuji Castle at the north side of Negoya crossing, along Prefectural Route 22, and parked in front of Homi Shrine.

-There, from the third enclosure, we had a great view of the main and second enclosure.
-The structure of the castle was of renkaku-shiki style (連郭式), where honmaru and ninomaru are arranged side by side, causing the depth of the castle to increase, but the sides and rear of the honmaru are exposed, making the castle more vulnerable to attacks on areas other than the central gate.
+We had a great view of the main and second enclosures from the third enclosure.
+The structure of the castle was of renkaku-shiki style (連郭式), where honmaru and ninomaru are arranged side by side, causing the depth of the castle to increase.
+Still, the sides and rear of the honmaru are exposed, making the castle more vulnerable to attacks on areas other than the central gate.
 The main enclosure was built on an elevated plateau.

 Stone walls and foundation stones of a yagura, a castle tower.